 Yes, when there is an open recruitment (i.e., open to the public) and you pass all phases of the recruitment and selection process, the County of El Dorado gives veterans preference points.
 You must provide a copy of your DD214 and a copy of your disability award letter showing additional points for disabilities, if applicable.

 An eligibility list is a list of applicants who a) meet the minimum requirements of a job classification, and b) passed the County of El Dorado’s recruitment and selection process for that specific classification.
 Candidates are placed on an eligibility list in order of their ranking based on the examination(s) taken.
-Candidates are usually certified to the hiring department for interviews from this list in ranking order in bands of five.
+Candidates are usually certified to the hiring department for interviews from this list (in rank order) in bands of five.
 If someone from the top five is not hired, departments can opt to interview the next highest-ranking applicants from the list and so forth.
 The lifespan of the eligibility list is normally three (3) months; however, an eligibility list may be extended or exhausted from the initial expiration date of three (3) months with approval from the Director of Human Resources.

 Once the eligibility list is certified to the department for interviews, the Department of Human Resources is not always aware of the interview scheduling.
 While most candidates are contacted via email within a matter of days, there are circumstances where it may be weeks before you receive an email inviting you to schedule an interview.
 Check your emails often as the County primarily uses email to contact candidates to schedule interviews.
 If you have changed your email address at any time during the recruitment and selection process, or you have had a change of phone number, you should notify Human Resources immediately.